Purple urine bag syndrome: Diagnosis

 Purple urine bag syndrome can be diagnosed by medical professionals based on a patient's medical history, symptoms, and the results of their laboratory tests.
 This is a relatively rare diagnosis that is usually sparked by patients and healthcare providers noticing that a patient's urine collection bag from a catheter has become discolored and turned a purple hue.
 Upon visual inspection, the patient's urine is typically still clear and has no discoloration.
 From there, the patient's urine will be tested for its pH (determining whether the urine is more or less acidic than normal) and leukocyte count (Leukocytes are also called white blood cells.
 By measuring a person's number of leukocytes, medical professionals can tell if a patient has inflammation).
 If the patient's urine has an above average number of leukocytes, indicating inflammation, and a pH above the normal range of 5.5 to 7.5, indicating a urinary tract infection or other kind of infection, they can be diagnosed with purple urine bag syndrome.

 Prognosis

 Purple urine bag syndrome (PUBS) is typically benign and harmless despite its distressing presentation.
-However, there have been cases of PUBS which have resulted in death.
-This occurs as untreated PUBS can lead to sepsis.
+However, it is important to treat PUBS immediately in order to stop progression to more dangerous conditions.
+Cases of PUBS have resulted in death.
+This occurs because untreated PUBS can lead to sepsis.
 It was found that women with leukocytosis who present with shock and also have diabetes and uremia are at a higher risk of mortality from PUBS.
 PUBS has also been documented to have progressed to Fournier's gangrene, a rare but deadly necrotising bacterial infection.
-Despite the seemingly harmless nature of PUBS, it is important to treat immediately in order to stop progression to more dangerous conditions.